Congratulations to the winners of the inaugural Rewilding Arts Prize!

 A: The Rewilding Arts Prize is open to any artists and groups working in any medium, including but not limited to painting, drawing, sculpture, illustration, mural, photography, video, landscaping, architecture, performing arts, creative writing and textiles.
 Submissions must include original works of art.
 We invite artists to submit work relating to the theme of Rewilding Communities.
 This theme is open to artists’ interpretations.

-A: The winners will receive $2,000.
-Their work will be promoted through the David Suzuki Foundation and Rewilding Magazine’s web and social media accounts and through media relations and outreach.
+A: The winners receive $2,000.
+Their work is promoted through the David Suzuki Foundation and Rewilding Magazine’s web and social media accounts and through media relations and outreach.

-A: Each selected artist and group will commit to participate in a series of two online networking workshops.
-The workshops will allow the participants to connect, share and learn more about each artist’s work.
-Each winner will be expected to share stories and digital copies of relevant art with the David Suzuki Foundation and Rewilding Magazine for outreach and promotional purposes.
+A: Each selected artist and group commits to participate in a series of two online networking workshops.
+The workshops allow participants to connect, share and learn more about each artist’s work.
+Each winner is expected to share stories and digital copies of relevant art with the David Suzuki Foundation and Rewilding Magazine for outreach and promotional purposes.
 Artwork will not be shared without the consent of the artist(s).

 A: The 2022 Rewilding Arts Prizes were announced on February 7, 2023.
 Read our media release here.
 We hope to offer the prize again.
 Stay tuned by subscribing to the David Suzuki Foundation email newsletter and following us on social media